adobe/aem-pwa-studio-extensions/README.md

-# AEM PWA Studio Extensions
+# AEM CIF SPA Components

-A collection of AEM extensions for [Magento PWA Studio](https://github.com/magento/pwa-studio/)
+A collection of client-side components used by Adobe CIF.
+These are marketing components used in a Commerce context, i.e. teasers, product carousels etc.

-## Building this project
+## Building the project

-This project uses [Yarn Workspaces](https://yarnpkg.com/features/workspaces) and you'll need Yarn 2.0 to build it.
-Refer to the each project README file in the [packages](./packages) directory.
+This project uses [Yarn](https://yarnpkg.com/), so you'll have to have that installed in order to build the project.

-## Contributing

-Contributions are welcomed!
-Read the [Contributing Guide](./.github/CONTRIBUTING.md) for more information.

-## Licensing

-This project is licensed under the Apache V2 License.
-See [LICENSE](LICENSE) for more information.